Huegoxaga/notes/algorithm/ml.md

 - For regression:
   - Queries K-Nearest Neighbors and returns average value for the instance
 - It does not scale well for large datasets
+- `k = 1` leads to overfit
+- Increase the number of `k` to avoid ties when counting the neighbor types
+  - To avoid ties, one can use weighted voting where the weight of each count is the inverse of the distance

 ### Logistic Regression